Arrovian Aggregation of Convex Preferences: Skew-Symmetric Bilinear Utility Functions

 We will often represent SSB functions restricted to $\Delta_X$ for $X\subseteq \mathcal U$ as skew-symmetric matrices in $\mathbb R^{X\times X}$.

-When requiring transitivity on top of continuity, convexity, and symmetry, the four axioms characterize preference relations that can be represented by \emph{weighted linear (WL)} utility functions as introduced by \citet{Chew83a}.\footnote{A WL function is characterized by a linear utility function and a linear and non-negative weight function.
-The utility of an outcome is the utility derived by the linear utility function weighted according to the weight function.
+When requiring transitivity on top of continuity, convexity, and symmetry, the four axioms characterize preference relations that can be represented by \emph{weighted linear (WL)} utility functions as introduced by \citet{Chew83a}.\footnote{A WL function is characterized by a linear utility function and a linear and positive weight function.
+An outcome $p$ is preferred to another outcome $q$ if the expected utility of $p$ divided by its weight is larger than the same quantity for $q$.
 Thus, WL functions are more general than linear utility functions, as every linear utility function is equivalent to a WL function with constant weight function.
 See also \citet{Fish83a}.} We will denote this set of preference relations by $\mathcal R^{\wl}\subset \mathcal R$.
 When additionally requiring independence, then $\phi$ is separable, i.e., $\phi(p,q) = u(p) - u(q)$, where $u$ is a linear von Neumann-Morgenstern utility function representing $\succ$.
 The corresponding set of preference relations will be denoted by $\mathcal R^{\vnm}\subset \mathcal R^\wl$.
 For independently distributed outcomes (as considered in this paper), SSB utility theory coincides with regret theory as introduced by \citet{LoSu82a} \citep[see also][]{LoSu87a,Blav06a}.

 Through the representation of ${\succ}\in\mathcal R$ as a skew-symmetric matrix, it becomes apparent that the Minimax Theorem implies the existence of maximal elements of $\succ$ on $\Delta_X$.
 This was noted by \citet[][Theorem 4]{Fish84c} and already follows from \Cref{thm:sonnenschein}.